-- (a) collect articles for their respective journals; - (b) seek contact with the mathematical societies of other universities; - (c) have overall editorial control over their respective journals; - (d) be answerable to the Business Manager for the (non-)publication of their respective journals. - The Eureka Assistant Editor shall assist the Eureka Editor in the performance of his duties, and take minutes of Publications Subcommittee Meetings. - 6.
+- (a) collect articles for their respective journals; - (b) have overall editorial control over their respective journals; - (c) be answerable to the Business Manager for the (non-)publication of their respective journals; - (d) have authority to grant licences for the reproduction of works in which copyright or database right is held by the Archimedeans, in accordance with item 12 of this section. - The Eureka Assistant Editor shall assist the Eureka Editor in the performance of his duties, and shall usually take minutes of Publications Subcommittee Meetings. - 6.
 The Eureka Online Editor shall endeavour to make past issues of Eureka available electronically, under the supervision of the Committee. - 7.
-An Honorary Member shall be entitled to receive free of charge all copies of Eureka published during his Honorary Membership.

-- 8. An Ordinary or Associate Member paying by annual subscription shall be entitled to receive free of charge, for each subscription paid, a copy of the next edition of Eureka to be published (and that he was not previously entitled to receive free of charge). - 9.
+An Honorary Member shall be entitled to receive free of charge all copies of Eureka published during his Honorary Membership. - 8.
+An Ordinary or Associate Member paying by annual subscription shall be entitled to receive free of charge, for each subscription paid, a copy of the next edition of Eureka to be published (and that he was not previously entitled to receive free of charge). - 9.
 An Ordinary or Associate Member paying by life subscription shall be entitled to receive free of charge a copy of the next three editions of Eureka to be published after the time of payment of the subscription. - 10.
 Ultimate responsibility for claiming free copies of Eureka shall lie with the Member in the case of Ordinary or Associate Membership.
 No claim to a free copy of Eureka shall be recognised more than one year after the date of the issue's publication.
-Entitlement to a free issue of Eureka shall not be transferable to any other issue. - 11.
-Members not resident in the University may only claim free copies of Eureka if they do so in person, or have left a forwarding address and advance payment of postage with the Eureka Business Manager.
+Entitlement to a free issue of Eureka shall not be transferable to any other issue.